 | Gut-Immune Axis | The Guardian Connection — 70% of immune tissue resides in the gut | bonza.dog/2026/01/gut-immune-axis-in-dogs/ |

-| Gut-Brain Axis | The Mood-Mind Connection — 90%+ serotonin produced in the gut | bonza.dog/2025/12/gut-brain-axis-dogs-nutritional-impact/ |
+| Gut-Brain Axis | The Mood-Mind Connection — 90%+ of serotonin produced in the gut | bonza.dog/2025/12/gut-brain-axis-dogs-nutritional-impact/ |

 | Gut-Heart Axis | The Cardiovascular Connection — TMAO pathway and cardioprotective SCFAs | bonza.dog/2026/01/the-gut-heart-axis-in-dogs-nutritional-strategies-for-cardiovascular-health/ |

-| Gut-Skin Axis | The Beauty-From-Within Connection — Covered in depth below | bonza.dog/2026/01/gut-skin-axis-dogs-skin-health-implications/ |
+| Gut-Skin Axis | The Beauty-from-Within Connection — Covered in depth below | bonza.dog/2026/01/gut-skin-axis-dogs-skin-health-implications/ |

 | Gut-Joint Axis | The Mobility Connection — Covered in depth below | bonza.dog/2025/12/gut-joint-axis-dogs-nutritional-impact/ |

-| Gut-Metabolic Axis | The Energy & Weight Connection — Obesogenic vs lean microbiome profiles | bonza.dog/2026/01/gut-metabolic-axis-in-dogs/ |
+| Gut-Metabolic Axis | The Energy and Weight Connection — Obesogenic vs lean microbiome profiles | bonza.dog/2026/01/gut-metabolic-axis-in-dogs/ |

 | Gut-Liver Axis | The Detoxification Connection — Portal vein and endotoxin processing | bonza.dog/2026/01/the-gut-liver-axis-in-dogs-supporting-vital-detoxification/ |